orxfun/orx-parallel/docs/RelationToRayon.md

 #### |> rayon

 Please refer to the blog mentioned above or to the repository for details.
 To the best of my understanding, rayon utilizes the primitive `join` method.
 In the following example, the two tasks are to be executed before the method returns.
 It is very elegant to build on this simple primitive.
-Further, its recursive nature allows it to be used in many different use cases.
+Further, its recursive nature allows it to be used, I believe, anywhere.

 ```rust
 join(|| do_something(), || do_something_else())